SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

     -- type1 := *tau* (i.e., the expected type)

   - Some functions expect arguments of compatible types.
-If parameters *t1* and *t2* do not have compatible types the error report is:
+In particular, many bitvector constructors require bitvector arguments of the same size (i.e., the same number of bits).
+If two arguments *t1* and *t2* do not have compatible types the error report is:

     -- error code: :c:enum:`INCOMPATIBLE_TYPES`